 Find out more about tanning in the frequent asked questions and answers below.

-Everyone’s skin is different, and the tanning process occurs at different speeds depending on a person skin type.
+Everyone’s skin is different, and the tanning process occurs at different speeds depending on a person’s skin type.
 Those with darker complexions usually tan faster than those with fair skin.
 The range is about 10-20 consecutive sessions (ever other day, and no more than 4 times per week) will give you a base tan.
 How long it takes to get a tan also depends on whether or not you use a professional indoor tanning lotion to maximize the tanning results from UV exposure.

 Since a tan occurs in the epidermis, the skin’s outermost layer, it is eventually lost during the natural exfoliation process.
 Skin replaces its cells about every 30 days; when the cells in the top layer are exfoliated, allowing new ones to reach the surface, they take with them the darkened melanin created by the exposure to UV light.
 At this point you have tanned melanin both in your skin and on the surface of your skin.
 Tanned melanin on the surface of the skin is going to remain there only until you shave or exfoliate it off.
-Of course regular tanning visits rebuild what has been lost.
+Regular tanning visits rebuild what has been lost.

 You should always be wearing federally approved protective eyewear that blocks 99.9% of UVB light and 99.9% of UVA light, since your eyelids are too thin to block UV light, and can lead to both temporary and long term damage to your eyes, which is why it’s important you use protective eyewear every minute of every session.
 Eye protection is available at all Planet Sun locations.